superherointj/rely-mock-demo/README.md

 error: command failed: 'dune' 'build' '-p' 'demo1,' 'demo1tests' (exited with 1)
 esy-build-package: exiting with errors above...
 error: build failed with exit code: 1

+## To reproduce

+I've included a Dockerfile, just run "make".
+It will reproduce it.